 Representing the Victims of Auto Accidents Caused by Speeding

 Speeding is one of the most common traffic offenses, but it can frequently lead to accidents.
 Not only does speeding cause motor vehicle accidents, but it often leads to fatalities.
 In fact, according to the National Highway Traffic Safety Administration, speeding was a contributing factor in 31% of all fatal crashes in 2008 and 11,764 lives were lost in 2008 due to speeding-related crashes.

 When a motor vehicle accident occurs as the result of speeding, the speeding driver is often negligent and should be held accountable for the damages, injuries, or deaths that were caused as a result.
-At Ankin Law Offices, LLC, our skilled Chicago speeding accident lawyers focus on representing the victims of auto accidents caused by negligence, included speeding, drunk driving, and distracted driving.
+At Ankin Law, our skilled Chicago speeding accident lawyers focus on representing the victims of auto accidents caused by negligence, included speeding, drunk driving, and distracted driving.